Onboarding New Products

 "Authorization:Bearer $YOUR_ACCESS_TOKEN"

-Either way, we will get the same long response with many type variants.
+Either way, we will get the same response with many type variants.
 This is an abbreviation:

 {